Fast Facts About the Arboretum

 Alfred State University, Auburn University, Brooklyn Botanic Garden, Cornell University, Danforth Plant Science Center, Iowa State University, Michigan State University, National Turfgrass Federation, North Carolina State University, Oklahoma State University, Oregon State University, Rutgers University, Tennessee State University, University of Arizona, University of California, University of Connecticut, University of Florida, University of Georgia, University of Maryland, University of Minnesota, University of Missouri, University of Tennessee, University of Utah, University of Wisconsin, USDA Forest Service, US Golf Association, Washington State University.

-Israel, Italy, Japan, Korea, Netherlands, People's Republic of China, Russia, South Africa, South Korea, Taiwan, and Ukraine.
+Israel, Italy, Japan, Korea, Netherlands, People's Republic of China, Russia, and South Africa.

 Permanent reference collection of over 650,000 specimens of dried pressed plants for scientific studies in agriculture, horticulture, botany, medicine, and other related fields.
 Contains plants from around the world, with a special emphasis on cultivated plants.
 Especially well represented groups include azaleas (Rhododendron),